snowman-repos/book/project_managers/README.md

 You also need to shield your team from information that they personally don't need to worry about.
 In the same way, your boss isn't troubling you with the organisation's overall financial situation, the office space rent, employee health cover, taxes etc. Anything client-related, for instance, can stay between you and the client manager.
 Anything code-related can filter down to the developer.
 Sam Barnes' crap analogy is an excellent one.
 He goes on to note that if you can't take the crap then you have no place in any management role.

+Let the star designers and devlopers and developers have their glory, smug in the knowledge that if you weren't there everything would fall apart.
+Johnny Ive may get the credit for Apple's impecable product design, but he has a team of 80,000 people working behind the scenes at California all focused on making Apple products the best they can be.